svgeesus/EuroMPE/Duophonic/voltage-ref-MAX6226.md

 Power input: 4 wires +9.5, 0V, 0V, -9.5.

 1μF and 100nF input caps, 100nF noise cap, 1μF and 100nF output caps, all C0G ceramic.
+Later went for X7R on the 1μF for cost and footprint reasons.

 OutF and OutS join at inverting op-amp input.